Jlscsr/suba-control/README.md

 > “Wouldn't it be dope if I could just drag my mouse _off_ my laptop screen… and it pops up on my phone like magic?”

 I looked for apps that could do it—something like **Microsoft's Mouse Without Borders**, but for laptop-to-Android.
-But nah, all I found were glorified remote access tools, or those clunky "mirror your phone to your PC" stuff.
+But nah, all I found were glorified remote access tools (_cough_ Anydesk _cough_), or those clunky "mirror your phone to your PC" stuff.
 Bro.
 Why would I wanna control a copy of my phone on my laptop, when **the phone is literally right there**? 💀

 So I had this thought: